flet-dev/website/docs/tutorials/python-todo.md

 ## Adding page controls and handling events

-Now we're ready to create a multi-user ToDo app.
+Now we're ready to create a multi-user To-Do app.

 To start, we'll need a [TextField](/docs/controls/textfield) for entering a task name, and an "+" [FloatingActionButton](/docs/controls/floatingactionbutton) with an event handler that will display a [Checkbox](/docs/controls/checkbox) with a new task.